 Burnout is a Systemic Workplace Issue: Four Things Employers Should Do

 Employee burnout existed way before the pandemic.
-But seeing how COVID-19 introduced new stressors to every aspect of life, it’s no wonder why most of us have reached our breaking point.
+But seeing how the pandemic introduced new stressors to every aspect of life, it’s no wonder why most of us have reached our breaking point.

 About one-third of employees in the Asia Pacific reported escalated levels of stress.
 According to the 2022 Global Trends Report by Mercer, 85% of Singaporean workers are at risk of severe burnout (1).